Sanchajie station

-Sanchajie Station (三叉街站 (Sānchājiē zhàn); Fuzhounese: /cdo/) is a metro station of Line 1 of the Fuzhou Metro.
-It is located at the intersection of Shangsan Road, South Liuyi Road and Zexu Avenue in Cangshan District, Fuzhou, Fujian, China.
-It started operation on May 18, 2016.
+Sanchajie Station (三叉街站 (Sānchājiē zhàn); Fuzhounese: /cdo/) is a metro station of Line 1 and Binhai Express line of the Fuzhou Metro.
+Sanchajie Station is separated into two different stations: Sanchajie Station and Sanchajie _{(Binhai Express)} Station.
+Sanchajie Station is located at the intersection of Shangsan Road, South Liuyi Road and Zexu Avenue, while Sanchajie _{(Binhai Express)} Station is located at the intersection of Shangsan Road and South Tai Road in Cangshan District, Fuzhou, Fujian, China.
+Transferring between these stations requires an OSI (Out of System Interchange).
+Sanchajie Station started operation on May 18, 2016.
+Sanchajie _{(Binhai Express)} Station started operation on September 29, 2025.
 Sanchajie Station was once the terminus of this line until the opening of northern section on 6 January 2017.